Linda Aloysius: Photographing ‘Teen’ outside Tate Modern, 2019.

 Bio

-Publications include artist’s interview and photographed sculptures published as book chapter in ‘Poor Things‘, Edinburgh: Fruitmarket (2023), photographed painting and written text published as book chapter in ‘John Moores Painting Prize 2023’, Liverpool: Walker Art Gallery (2023), sculpt-photographs and written text published as book chapter in ‘Feminist Activisms and Artivisms’, Netherlands: Valiz (2020), sculpt-photographs and written text published as journal article in ‘Feminist Review, Issue 120, Currents’ (2019), written and illustrated text published as journal article in ‘Museological Review, Issue 20: The Global Microphone’ (2016) and text art reproduced as book section in ‘Infallible, In Search of the Real George Eliot’, Article Press (2005).
+Publications include sculpt-photographs and written text as book chapter in ‘Feminist Activisms and Artivisms’, Netherlands: Valiz, (2020), sculpt-photographs and written text as journal article in ‘Feminist Review, Issue 120, Currents’ (2019), written text as journal article in ‘Museological Review, Issue 20: The Global Microphone’ (2016) and text art reproduced as book section in ‘Infallible, In Search of the Real George Eliot’, Article Press (2005).